Usaviya Nihandai

-Usaviya Nihandai (උසාවිය නිහඩයි) is a 2015 Sri Lankan Sinhala documentary dram directed by Prasanna Vithanage and produced by H D Premasiri.Specially this is not belongs to the film category.
+Usaviya Nihandai (උසාවිය නිහඩයි) is a 2015 Sri Lankan Sinhala documentary drama directed by Prasanna Vithanage and produced by H D Premasiri.Specially this is not belongs to the film category.
 The film runs through narration, where the role leads by Thilakshini Ratnayake.
 Music composed by K (Indian composer).
 It is the 1261st Sri Lankan film in the Sinhala cinema.

 Plot

 The film is about true incident of infamous judge Lenin Ratnayake’s alleged sexual abuse, where incorrect decision given to a raped woman, who was initially failed to provide his innocence at the court.
 Film was screened at many international film festivals, prior to screen at Sri Lanka.